stas4711/hello-world/README.md

 # hello-world
-This is my very first repository that is created for learning how to use GitHub.
+This is my very first repository that was created for learning how to use GitHub.